pockettojs/pockettojs.github.io/docs/data-management/data-sharding.md

 }, '2021-01');
 ```

-You can manage the data by normal method still.
+You can manage the data by normal query methods.
 ```ts
 const savedInvoice = await Invoice.find(invoice.id);
 savedInvoice.remarks = 'This is a test invoice updated';